shantdashjian/shantdashjian.github.io/content/post/react-and-kubernetes/index.md

 ---
-title: "React and Kubernetes" # Title of the blog post.
+title: "React, Kubernetes, and Make It Stick" # Title of the blog post.
 date: 2023-04-15T10:51:46+04:00 # Date of post creation.
 tags:
   - react